trenete97/WhiteBoard/README.md

 # WhiteBoard
-HackUPC 2018 project
+HackUPC2018 project

 A whiteBoard that allows to share draws in real time.
+Works in PC and Android.

 Made by: Carlos Bayona, Martí Ferret, Mario Gamarro, Raül Montoya